-- Any Legal Nonconforming Building or Structure may be continued indefinitely and may be altered, expanded, restored, reconstructed and/or replaced subject to the following limitations provided, however, that such alteration or expansion does not make any existing Legal Nonconforming Building a more Nonconforming Building within the terms of this Ordinance and provided that all other standards of this Ordinance are met. - 2.
+- 1. Any Legal Nonconforming Building or Structure may be continued indefinitely and may be altered, expanded, restored, reconstructed and/or replaced subject to the following limitations provided, however, that such alteration or expansion does not make any existing Legal Nonconforming Building a more Nonconforming Building within the terms of this Ordinance and provided that all other standards of this Ordinance are met. - 2.
 Any structure that is Nonconforming with respect to setback requirements may be enlarged or extended if the enlargement or extension would be: - a.
-No higher than the existing structure; - b.
+No higher than the existing structure. - b.
 No closer than the existing structure to a lot or road line from which the existing structure's setback is Nonconforming, and - c.
-No closer than the closest point of the existing structure to a structure on an adjacent property - 3.
-Restoration, Reconstruction and/or Replacement of Legal Nonconforming Buildings or structures - a.
-If a Nonconforming Building or Structure is destroyed by fire, explosion or other catastrophic event, the Board of Selectmen may issue a Building Permit for the replacement or reconstruction of the structure, provided the new building or structure is to the original building or structure.
-Any proposed increase in volume or floor space shall comply with all other dimensional requirements of this Ordinance, except as noted in 2 above.
+No closer than the closest point of the existing structure to a structure on an adjacent property. - d.
+No more than a 20% increase in gross footprint of the Nonconforming Building or Structure. - 3.
+Restoration, Reconstruction and/or Replacement of Legal Nonconforming Buildings or Structures: - a.
+If a Nonconforming Building or Structure is destroyed by fire, explosion or other catastrophic event, the Board of Selectmen may issue a Building Permit for the replacement or reconstruction of the structure, provided the new building or structure is no greater in volume or floor space and is a functionally equivalent use to the original

-b.
+- building or structure.
+Any proposed increase in volume or floor space shall comply with all other dimensional requirements of this Ordinance, except as noted in 2 above. - b.
 If a Legal Nonconforming Building or Structure has become structurally deficient over time, the Board of Selectmen may issue a building permit to raze and reconstruct or replace the structure, provided it is in the same footprint, and no larger in volume, floor area or height than the original structure, except as noted in 2 above.